 This episode is brought to you from Simplifi by Quicken, a new budgeting, investing, and overall personal finance dashboard that’s changing the game.
 I’ve been super impressed with it as a comprehensive dashboard for your financial life.
 Try it for 30 days free at Simplifimoney.com

 All proceeds of this episode are being donated to support the Food Bank of the Hudson Valley .
 Consider donating to your local food bank to support those struggling during this time.

 Financial Freedom Book Now Available in Paperback!

-BTW, just a quick update: the paperback version of my international bestselling book Financial Freedom is available April 7, 2020 and available everywhere books are sold.
+BTW, just a quick update: the paperback version of my international bestselling book Financial Freedom is available everywhere books are sold.

 I’ve updated this edition to reflect and answer all of the reader questions I’ve received, an appendix, as well as a list of recommended reads.

 UPDATE: Unfortunately the Financial Freedom Summit needed to be rescheduled

 I was so pumped about the Financial Freedom Summit in May, but now it’s being rescheduled for later this year.
 We were so close to selling out tickets and now that we have a bit of extra time I’m sure we will.
 For those of you who signed up for the Summit we will be doing a live virtual half day Summit on May 2nd.

 For updates sign up at the summit website